Fugitive Slave Convention: The daguerreotype

 There is one and only one visual image of the meeting, in the daguerreotype held by the Madison County Historical Society, with a smaller copy (image flipped) in the J. Paul Getty Museum in Los Angeles.
 It was taken by Ezra Greenleaf Weld, Theodore's brother, who owned a daguerrotype studio in Cazenovia.

 Daguerrotypes could not be taken casually, as those being photographed had to hold themselves immobile for some seconds.
 That of the Cazenovia Convention is a formal group picture, outdoors because of the sunlight.
 It was intended for the eyes of William L. Chaplin, in jail in Washington for having assisted two slaves in an unsuccessful escape attempt.
 Chaplin's future wife, Theodosia Gilbert Chaplin, is seated at the table with pen and paper in hand, documenting through the picture that "the document" was indeed prepared by the group.
 To her left is Frederick Douglass; to her right, also with pen, is Joseph Hathaway; behind her stands Gerrit Smith, flanked by the Edmonson sisters.
 One of the sisters, probably Mary, addressed the crowd.
 One audience member described her as a "young and noble-hearted girl", using "words of simple and touching eloquence".

 Reenactment

 On February 24, 2023, students at Broome Community College (SUNY Broome) presented "an original reenactment of the events at The Cazenovia Convention."
+This presentation, featuring students playing Frederick Douglass, Gerrit Smith, and the Edmonson sisters, and featuring songs such as "I hear the voice of Lovejoy from Alton's bloody plain", was repeated at the 2023 Juneteenth celebration at the National Abolition Hall of Fame and Museum, in Peterboro, New York.